Chapter 2: Meals and feeding

 Involve the person who is ill if possible

 Given the many demands on you as a caregiver, how can you still manage to make meal preparation and mealtimes enjoyable?
 If the person who is ill is open to it, one possibility is to involve them in as many aspects of meal and food prep as possible.
-Preparing food together can be enjoyable for both of you.
+Planning meals or preparing food together can be fun.

 Accept help from others

-People often offer to help, but it may be difficult on the spot to think of what someone can do.
+People may offer to help, but sometimes it’s difficult on the spot to think of what someone can do.
 Try to have a list ready for when someone asks.
 Here are some suggestions of ways they can help:

-- Staying with the person who is ill while you
+Staying with the person who is ill while you grocery shop